weronikaolejniczak/weather-app/README.md

   - Run unit and integration tests (set as PR checks)
   - Deploy to a [AWS/GCP] bucket
   - Cache dependencies to avoid redundant reinstalling

+### Possible iterations

+- I fetch the main weather data from the endpoint mentioned in the requirements: `https://api.openweathermap.org/data/2.5/weather` which doesn't return a forecast.
+So I call another endpoint to get it (3-hour for 5 days; hourly forecast is a Pro feature of OpenWeatherMap): `https://api.openweathermap.org/data/2.5/forecast`.
+In normal circumstances, I would negotiate using only the `/forecast` endpoint to show all data but for the recruitment challenge I preferred to follow the requirements.
+- E2E tests using Cypress, Playwright.
+For this application, especially since I do not own the back-end, unit and integration tests with mocked endpoints are enough.
+- I tried to follow Figma as closely as possible with some exceptions in responsitivity (like the sticky header on mobile) to save on time.
+I focused on implementing more functionalities over implementing them in detail to showcase versatility.
+In real circumstances or if I had more time, I would go for a pixel-perfect design.

 ## How to run